 We’re often asked if Forced Reset Triggers (FRTs) are legal in Minnesota.

-Generally, we believe they’re likely prohibited under Minn.
+Generally, we believe a Minnesota Court would likely find them prohibited under Minn.
 Stat. § 609.67 because Minnesota’s updated definition of “trigger activator” is written to capture devices that use recoil/energy to speed up cycling and produce rapid fire without the shooter doing a fresh, ordinary trigger press each time.

 Here’s the key statutory language (emphasis added):